Teradata/product-help/VantageCloudLakeUseCases/content/ObjectFileStore/README.md

 ### Setup

 Create a foreign table with data in S3 bucket.
-The Authorization object, retail_sample_data.DEMO_AUTH_NOS is created at the time of your account provision.
-It has Read Only access to S3 bucket td-usecases-data-store.

 ```sql
 REPLACE AUTHORIZATION DefaultAuth AS DEFINER TRUSTED USER '' PASSWORD '';